-Refer to the Important Safety Instructions before installing, operating or performing maintenance of clocks.
+Refer to the Important Safety Instructions before installing, operating or performing clock maintenance.

 Before installing a clock, verify the main Transmitter is operating properly and transmitting a signal with adequate building coverage.
-Transmit (broadcast) schedule varies by Transmitter model.
+The transmit (broadcast) schedule varies by Transmitter model.

 Clocks must be installed at a location within adequate transmission range of the Transmitter.